RohitSanvaliya/MavenCycles_PowerBI/README.md

 ## 🎯Objective
-The MavenCycle Power BI report is designed to support learning and practice for the PL-300 Microsoft Power BI Data Analyst certification.
+The Sales Power BI report is designed to support learning and practice for the PL-300 Microsoft Power BI Data Analyst certification.
 It provides hands-on experience with creating interactive visualizations, managing datasets, applying DAX queries, row level security, and publishing dasboard and creating an Power Bi application helping  master data modeling, report design, and analytics.

 **Below are business questions answered:**
 - Track total revenue, profit, and profit margins